Multithreading in Go and Java: types of tasks and solution patterns

-Multithreading isn't just "launch a million threads and let them count."
-It's the art of efficiently using CPU and memory resources, safely processing data, and properly distributing tasks.
+Multithreading is not just about "starting a million threads and letting them calculate".
+It is the art of efficiently using CPU and memory resources, safely processing data, and properly distributing tasks.

-Go and Java use multithreading for different purposes: accelerating computations, working with external resources, building data pipelines, and responding to events.
-Let's look at the main types of tasks and approaches to implementing them in both languages.
+In Go and Java, multithreading is used for different purposes: speeding up computations, working with external resources, building data pipelines, and responding to events.
+Let’s consider the main types of tasks and approaches to their implementation in both languages.

 | Task Type | Description | Examples | Task Popularity | Solution in Go | Solution in Java |